manshuv/servicenow-notes/docs/acl.md

 6. How to give read access to a specific field on a table.
 7. How to give write access to a specific field on a table.

+## What are the four ACLs that are created when you create a custom table?

 When you create a custom table -- it will create four ACLs for you:

 - Read